Best wine openers of 2021 | CNN Underscored

 How to choose a wine opener

-There are countless varieties of wine opening tools, with widely different designs and functionality,.
-Which one you choose comes down to how much wine you drink (and thus how often you’re likely to use it), how comfortable and experienced you are with opening bottles, and how easy it is to store.
+There are countless varieties of wine opening tools, with widely different designs and functionality.
+Which one you choose comes down to how much wine you drink (and thus how often you’re likely to use it), how comfortable and experienced you are with opening bottles and how easy it is to store.
 There are good options for any budget regardless of which type of opener you use.

-Waiter’s friend-style wine keys or manual openers are compact and easy to store, can be easily transported, and are the most budget-friendly option.
+Waiter’s friend-style wine keys or manual openers are compact and easy to store, can be easily transported and are the most budget-friendly option.
 For the everyday wine drinker, a manual wine opener will get the job done on a tighter budget, and they’re inexpensive enough to take along with you and not worry too much about.
 Using one accurately requires a little bit of work and experience, which someone in this category is likely to have.
 And for those really picky about their vintages, manual wine openers also provide the most intimate experience of opening a bottle of wine, since you’re in close contact with the cork and can immediately tell if it’s damaged or might require extra effort to remove.

 If you’re looking for a slightly smoother and simpler experience, a lever-style wine opener gives you more leverage and requires less hand and arm strength to use.
-Thus a lever-style opener might suit someone who is starting to collect wine and open more than two bottles per week, or it might appeal to the infrequent wine drinker who doesn’t open bottles often and hasn’t developed the muscle memory to use a waiter’s friend accurately.
+Thus, a lever-style opener might suit someone who is starting to collect wine and open more than two bottles per week, or it might appeal to the infrequent wine drinker who doesn’t open bottles often and hasn’t developed the muscle memory to use a waiter’s friend accurately.
 A lever-style device does take a bit more storage space, so you’d want to factor that in, but it’s always ready to go, unlike an electric wine opener.

 Electric wine openers take the guesswork out of opening a nicer bottle of wine.
 If you’re a collector or you’re gifting a wine collector, a more expensive yet reliable electric wine opener is the best option.
-While electric openers require a charge, a simple press of a button is all that is required physically to uncork a nicer bottle you’ve been saving.
+While electric openers require a charge, a simple press of a button is all that’s required physically to uncork a nicer bottle you’ve been saving.

-Some models include additional bells and whistles like foil cutters, pour spouts, vacuum stoppers, and advanced wine preservation systems.
-In the manual wine corkscrew category, for example, there are single-lever as well as double-level models, the latter commonly referred to as the classic waiter’s friend.
-As rechargeable batteries have made their way into tools in every category, the electric wine opener has become much more popular in recent years, with brands like Oster and Ozeri introducing more luxe models which include charging stations, easy-to-read LED buttons, and cordless functionality.
+Some models include additional bells and whistles like foil cutters, pour spouts, vacuum stoppers and advanced wine preservation systems.
+In the manual wine corkscrew category, for example, there are single-lever as well as double-lever models, the latter commonly referred to as the classic waiter’s friend.
+As rechargeable batteries have made their way into tools in every category, the electric wine opener has become much more popular in recent years, with brands like Oster and Ozeri introducing more luxe models, which include charging stations, easy-to-read LED buttons and cordless functionality.

 How we tested

-To ensure consistency in our testing, we used a case of white wines, in identical 750mL glass bottles with natural corks.
+To ensure consistency in our testing, we used a case of white wines, in identical 750-milliliter glass bottles with natural corks.
 Over the course of one week of testing, we paired each bottle of wine with one wine opener, assessing the below factors.

 In our test, we focused on three main criteria categories: